rainforestapp/pronto-commentator/README.md

     ping_real_writers.md
 ```

-The file names should point to files in the `.commentator` directory.
-For
+The message file names should point to files in the `.commentator`
-example, `.commentator/ping_bob.md` could look something like this:
+directory.
+For example, `.commentator/ping_bob.md` could look something like
+this:

 ```
 @bob looks like someone's trying to change the auth logic again, better take a look!
 ```

 (Files don't have to be Markdown, but if you're using Github it's kinda nice).